 Like cottage cheese, fresh paneer also very convenient and versatile to use.
-It can be enjoyed with little bit of seasoning and mixed in fruits and vegetable salads.
+It can be enjoyed with a little bit of seasoning and mixed in fruits and vegetable salads.

 Paneer cheese is many food combinations.
-Traditional milk solids recipes usually revolve around homemade paneer cheese in India, Pakistan and Bangladesh, be it appetizers main dishes, and desserts.
+Traditional milk solids recipes usually revolve around homemade paneer cheese in India, Pakistan, and Bangladesh, be it appetizers main dishes, and desserts.

 Skewed paneer cubes roasted in traditional oven (paneer tandoor tikki) is a popular snack in Punjab provinces of India and Pakistan.